 You have special protections if you are an adult with disability or an elder who has been abused, neglected, or targeted for a crime because of your disability.
-This publication explains the protections.

 Do you know an elder or dependent adult who may be the victim of abuse or neglect?
 Abuse and neglect includes: assault and battery, sexual assault, inappropriate use of physical or chemical restraint or medication, isolation, and financial abuse.

 This pub is for representative payees of people getting Social Security benefits.
 It talks about the duty to act in the best interest of the person.
 A payee has to manage and keep track of the person’s money, and advocate for them.

 If you are a dependent adult1 living in the community, abuse and neglect can take many different forms, including when you are made to live in poor and unsafe living conditions, or when your landlord or home operator2 attempts to kick you out of your home suddenly and without cause.